 Despite these two examples being quite different in nature, they require similar product features, that can be adapted quickly to your use case.
 They are too complex to do through personal projects, yet are too individual or require too many turnarounds to spending large amounts on IT.
 And in the end, your service will be digital and scalable, or not be at all.

 Service automation is more than just a trend and more than a concept.
 BRYTER is all about enabling experts to scale their knowledge.
-But our platform technology is part of a bigger context, recently taking shape: book a demo to see how BRYTER can transform your business too.
+But our no-code platform is part of a bigger context, recently taking shape: book a demo to see how BRYTER can transform your business too.